temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Federal Renewal Act.md

 ### SEC.
 607. ENFORCEMENT

 The Attorney General may enforce this Act and the amendments made by this Act through civil actions in an appropriate United States district court.

+---

+## TITLE VII-RIGHTS ENFORCEMENT AND JUDICIAL CAPACITY

+### SEC.
+701. JUDICIAL CAPACITY AND CASE MANAGEMENT

+**(a) Judicial Conference study and recommendations.**-Not later than 1 year after the date of enactment of this Act, the Judicial Conference of the United States shall submit to Congress a report assessing the capacity of the courts of the United States to adjudicate promptly and fairly civil actions arising out of property rights, contract rights, and harms to persons or property that are expected to increase in the absence of Federal regulatory permitting schemes repealed by this Act, including actions alleging nuisance, trespass, or other invasions of property.

+**(b) Contents.**-The report under subsection (a) shall include-

+(1) an assessment of current and projected caseloads in the district courts and courts of appeals relating to such actions, including diversity cases and cases arising under Federal law created or amended by this Act;\
+(2) recommendations, if warranted, for additional Article III judgeships or magistrate judge positions, including proposed allocations among districts and circuits; and\
+(3) best-practice recommendations for case management, including the use of specialized dockets or tracks for complex property and environmental harm cases, consistent with the Rules Enabling Act and the Federal Rules of Civil Procedure.

+**(c) Rulemaking authority preserved.**-Nothing in this section shall be construed to limit the authority of the Supreme Court of the United States or the Judicial Conference of the United States to prescribe general rules of practice and procedure under chapter 131 of title 28, United States Code, or to authorize any Federal court to create substantive rights or obligations by rule.

+---

+### SEC.
+702. NO FEDERAL PERMIT AS DEFENSE TO PROPERTY CLAIMS

+**(a) General rule.**-Except as expressly provided by Act of Congress that clearly authorizes a taking of private property for public use and provides for just compensation, compliance with, or the existence of, any Federal permit, license, approval, or regulation (including any permit, license, approval, or regulation issued under a statute repealed by this Act) shall not be construed to-

+(1) authorize a trespass, nuisance, or other invasion of private property; or\
+(2) bar, preempt, or otherwise limit any claim for relief under applicable State or Federal law seeking damages, injunctive relief, or other remedies for such invasion.

+**(b) Savings for sovereign immunity and takings claims.**-Nothing in this section shall be construed to-

+(1) waive the sovereign immunity of the United States or any State, except to the extent otherwise provided by law; or\
+(2) affect any claim for just compensation under the Fifth Amendment to the Constitution or any similar provision of State law.

+---

+### SEC.
+703. PRESERVATION OF STATE TORT AND PROPERTY LAW

+**(a) No implied preemption.**-Except as expressly provided in this Act, nothing in this Act shall be construed to preempt or displace State law causes of action in tort, contract, or property, including actions for nuisance, trespass, negligence, strict liability, or other harms to persons or property.

+**(b) Choice of law.**-In civil actions in a United States district court that are before the court solely by reason of diversity jurisdiction under section 1332 of title 28, United States Code, and that allege harms to persons or property arising from activity deregulated by this Act, the court shall apply the substantive law that would apply in the courts of the State in which the court is located, including that State's choice-of-law rules, to the same extent as in other diversity cases.

+**(c) No creation of Federal common law.**-Nothing in this Act shall be construed to create a general Federal common law of torts or property.
+To the extent that a Federal common law cause of action may otherwise exist under current precedents of the Supreme Court of the United States (including in cases involving interstate pollution or disputes among States), nothing in this Act shall be construed to expand the scope of such precedents.

+---

+### SEC.
+704. LIMITED FEDERAL JURISDICTION FOR INTERSTATE NUISANCE AND TRESPASS

+**(a) Jurisdiction.**-In addition to any other jurisdiction conferred by law, the district courts shall have original jurisdiction of any civil action-

+(1) between citizens of different States or between a State or its citizens and foreign citizens or subjects;\
+(2) seeking relief for nuisance, trespass, or similar continuing invasions of real property; and\
+(3) alleging that the primary injurious conduct or its effects cross State lines through the channels or instrumentalities of interstate or foreign commerce.

+**(b) No new cause of action.**-This section confers jurisdiction only and shall not be construed to create any new cause of action or to alter the substantive elements or defenses available under applicable State or Federal law.

+**(c) Abstention.**-Nothing in this section shall be construed to limit the ability of a district court to abstain from exercising jurisdiction in accordance with otherwise applicable abstention doctrines.

+---

+## TITLE VIII-IMMIGRATION REFORM

+### SEC.
+801. REPEAL OF H-1B NONIMMIGRANT CLASSIFICATION

+**(a) In general.**-Section 101(a)(15)(H)(i)(b) of the Immigration and Nationality Act (8 U.S.C.
+1101(a)(15)(H)(i)(b)) is repealed, and any reference in Federal law to a nonimmigrant described in such section shall have no effect on or after the effective date specified in subsection (c), except as provided in section 802.

+**(b) Conforming repeals.**-Any provision of law that by its terms applies exclusively to nonimmigrants described in section 101(a)(15)(H)(i)(b) of the Immigration and Nationality Act is repealed, effective on the date specified in subsection (c), to the extent of such exclusive application.

+**(c) Effective date.**-The repeals made by this section shall take effect on the date that is 180 days after the date of enactment of this Act.

+---

+### SEC.
+802. TRANSITION RULES FOR CURRENT H-1B NONIMMIGRANTS

+**(a) Continuation of status until expiration.**-Notwithstanding section 801, any alien who, on the day before the effective date specified in section 801(c), is lawfully present in the United States in a nonimmigrant status described in section 101(a)(15)(H)(i)(b) of the Immigration and Nationality Act may remain in such status, and the terms and conditions of such status (including employment authorization with the petitioning employer and any dependent status) shall continue to apply, until the earlier of-

+(1) the expiration date of the alien's authorized period of stay, as indicated on the Form I-94 or successor document; or\
+(2) the date that is 3 years after the effective date specified in section 801(c).

+**(b) No extensions or new petitions.**-On and after the effective date specified in section 801(c), the Secretary of Homeland Security may not approve any new petition for, or extension of, nonimmigrant status under section 101(a)(15)(H)(i)(b) of the Immigration and Nationality Act.

+**(c) Change or adjustment of status.**-Nothing in this title shall be construed to prohibit an alien described in subsection (a) from seeking or obtaining, in accordance with otherwise applicable law, a change of status to another nonimmigrant classification or adjustment of status to that of an alien lawfully admitted for permanent residence.

+---

+### SEC.
+803. MERIT-BASED PRINCIPLES FOR EMPLOYMENT-BASED IMMIGRATION

+**(a) Sense of Congress.**-It is the sense of Congress that, consistent with the Naturalization Clause in article I, section 8, clause 4 of the Constitution and the power to regulate foreign commerce, employment-based immigration should prioritize merit, including education, work experience, lawful wages, and economic contribution, and should operate without discrimination based on race, religion, or national origin.

+**(b) Regulations and report.**-Not later than 2 years after the date of enactment of this Act, the Secretary of Homeland Security, in consultation with the Secretary of Labor, shall-

+(1) review regulations implementing section 203(b) of the Immigration and Nationality Act (8 U.S.C.
+1153(b)) and related provisions governing employment-based immigrant visas; and\
+(2) submit to Congress a report describing-

+(A) recommended statutory changes, if any, to better align employment-based immigration with the merit-based principles set forth in subsection (a), including the reduction of opportunities for abuse by petitioning employers; and\
+(B) options to simplify and accelerate employment-based immigrant visa processing so that employers who truly need skilled workers may sponsor them for lawful permanent residence, rather than relying on long-term temporary nonimmigrant classifications.